 Go on a journey within at Yoga Studio Satya.
 “Satya” in Sanskrit means truth.
 Through the classes at this yoga studio, the goal is to find your true nature.
 The instructors here strive to connect all aspects of yoga in the classes, such as breathwork, physical poses and philosophy.

 CorePower, a yoga studio chain that is throughout the United States, has become a staple in the Centennial State.
 There are a number of CorePower studios in the Front Range.
 Do expect most of CorePower Yoga’s classes to be high energy and, of course, include core work.
 However CorePower also offers restorative classes and event flows with live music.

 The Sol Shine is more than just a yoga studio—it is also an art gallery and boutique.
 The great thing about this yoga studio is that the classes are not overcrowded.
 Each class is capped at 15 students so there is space to move and enough time for instructors to give personalized adjustments.
 After your class, check out the eco-boutique that features environmentally-friendly and fair trade fashion.

-For yoga students who love and need physical adjustments from instructors, Peak Yoga is the place to go.
-There is an emphasis here on physical assists, or adjustments, so that students are in alignment with their body and learning poses correctly the first time.
-These adjustment will reduce injury in the long run.
-Expect to gain strength, endurance and inner peace at Peak Yoga.
+For yoga students who love and need physical adjustments from instructors, Summit Sol Wellness (formerly Peak Yoga) is the place to go.
+There is an emphasis here on physical assists, or adjustments so that students align with their body and learn poses the first time correctly.
+This adjustment will reduce injury in the long run.
+Expect to gain strength, endurance, and inner peace at Summit Sol Wellness.